CppMicroServices/rfcs/text/0017-conan-support.md

 - **Added CMake complexity.** The root `CMakeLists.txt` grows by ~60 lines of if/else blocks.
 Each dependency has two code paths that must be kept consistent.
 This is the cost of supporting both vendored and external dependencies simultaneously.
 - **Version drift risk.** The vendored copies and the versions specified in the Conan recipe may diverge over time.
 A bug fixed in vendored miniz might not be present in the Conan-specified version, or vice versa.
 The mitigation is to keep the Conan recipe's version pins reasonably close to what is vendored.
-- **Testing surface.** The matrix of ON/OFF combinations across seven options is large (128 combinations).
+- **Testing surface.** The matrix of ON/OFF combinations across six options is large (64 combinations).
 - **Conan-specific shims.** `CppMicroServicesHelpers.cmake` and the target name alignment in the recipe are Conan-specific concerns that live partly in the upstream repo and partly in conan-center-index.
 Changes to the CMake install layout require coordinated updates.

 ## Alternatives